drew-marchione/workoutApp/README.md

 The application's tech stack is: HTML/CSS, Bootstrap, Ecmascript6, Aurelia, Python, Python Flask, SQL

-A quick walkthrough of how the website flows is below with a more in depth technical explanation coming soon.
+A quick walkthrough of how the website flows is below with a more in-depth technical explanation coming soon.

 ## Signing Up as Admin